|1. SEAFARER VACCINATIONS IN CANADA

 Travelling to Canada to Join a Ship

-Asymptomatic individuals individuals travelling to Canada to join a ship, either as crew members or other essential workers, are generally exempt from prohibition of entry into Canada for foreign nationals.
-Click HERE for Transport Canada's most recent Ship Safety Bulletin issued March 4, 2021 for additional information.
+Asymptomatic individuals travelling to Canada to join a ship as members of a crew are exempt from quarantine, testing and vaccination requirements (although the governments preference is for all travellers to be fully vaccinated).
+Click HERE for Transport Canada’s most recent Ship Safety Bulletin issued March 3, 2022 for additional information.

 Recommended documentation at airport for crew members joining a ship:

 - Seafarer identity document issued in accordance with ILO

 - Proof of employment (contract or letter from shipping company)

 - Passport and visa (if from visa-required country)

 - NOTE: All individuals travelling to Canada by air must provide their health and contact information to the Public Health Agency of Canada using the ArriveCAN app or website prior to boarding their flight.
 Click HERE to access the ArriveCAN platform

 4. VISA PROCEDURES FOR CREW MEMBERS JOINING A SHIP

 All joining crew members from visa-required countries must apply on-line for a temporary resident visa.
 In order for a visa application to be processed on an expedited basis, applicants must do the following when filling out the on-line form: